abudhahir/abudhahir.github.io/src/content/blog/06-lgtm-stack/lgtm-tutorial/README.md

+---
+title: "Series: Building a Production-Ready Spring Boot Starter for the LGTM Stack"
+subtitle: "A 5-Part Guide to Mastering Observability, from Project Setup to Maven Central Deployment"
+excerpt: "Follow our comprehensive 5-part series to build a complete, production-ready Spring Boot starter for the LGTM (Loki, Grafana, Tempo, Mimir) stack.
+Learn about auto-configuration, logging, tracing, metrics, advanced features, and deployment."
+date: 2025-09-01
+author: "Abu Dhahir"
+tags: ["Spring Boot", "LGTM", "Observability", "Java", "Tutorial"]
+series: "Building a Spring Boot Starter for LGTM"
+draft: false
+---
 # Complete Tutorial: Building a Spring Boot Starter for LGTM Stack

 A comprehensive, step-by-step guide to creating a production-ready Spring Boot starter for the LGTM (Loki, Grafana, Tempo, Mimir) observability stack.